TapticDev/MCGenderClassifier/README.md

 3. Click the "Load Skin" button to load and predict the gender.
 4. The predicted gender and confidence level will be displayed.
 5. A cube render (body render) of the player will be shown on the right.
-6. Optionally, click "Report as False Positive" to save the skin as a false positive.

 ## Dependencies